jppalmab-Portfolio/2021_Sample-Frame-for-the-population-over-18-years-in-Chile/README.md

 ## Privacy Statement:

 Due to the sensitive nature of the information contained within the PDF documents and the fact that it is a private project, the repository does not include the complete source code.
+Also, the first version of this project was 2021, but the repository shows the content of 2023 due privacy content of the documents.

 ## How to Explore: